Language/Sprog:

 to be taken when using/disposing hazardous substances/mixtures.

-In Europe Hazard and Precautionary statements (in brief H- and P-statements) are equivalent to Risk (R-phrases) and Safety phrases (S-phrases) used in Directive 67/548/EEC.
+In Europe Hazard and Precautionary statements (in brief H- and P-statements) are equivalent to Risk and Safety phrases that were used in Directive 67/548/EEC and no longer apply as from June 2017.

 H-statements